-The Guardian, The Telegraph Magazine, LE MONDE Magazine, Getty Images, Open Society Foundation, HBO sports channel, THE DIPLOMAT, Meduza, European Union, USAID, World Bank, UNwomen, UNICEF, UNDP, UNHCR, The Global Voices, DCA Foundation, University of Central Asia, European United Photographers, FAST Company Magazine, Oximity, Hyperallergic, Fergana-ru, Amerika Ovozi, Ozodlik, Live Kuban,
+The Guardian, The Telegraph Magazine, LE MONDE Magazine, Getty Images, Open Society Foundation, HBO sports channel, THE DIPLOMAT, Meduza, European Union, USAID, World Bank, UNwomen, UNICEF, UNDP, UNHCR, UNFPA, The Global Voices, DCA Foundation, University of Central Asia, European United Photographers, FAST Company Magazine, Oximity, Hyperallergic, Fergana-ru, Voice of Amerika, Ozodlik, Live Kuban,

 2016 - Personal photo-video exhibition in William Patterson University Gallery, New Jersey.